ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### Receiving
-The message should be delivered to the object referenced by `to-desc` with the arguments specified in `args`.
-As the message is an `op:deliver`, the sender is expecting a result.
-This result should be delivered to the object specified by `resolve-me-desc` when available.
+The message should be delivered to the object referenced by `to-desc` with the arguments specified in `args`, with the eventual result represented as a new promise.
+When the settlement of that promise becomes known, it must be relayed to the object specified by `resolve-me-desc`.

-If `answer-pos` is a positive integer, then promise pipeling is used.
-In this case, a promise MUST be created and exported at the answer position specified by `answer-pos`.
-This promise MUST settle to the result the object returns.
+If `answer-pos` is a positive integer, then promise pipeling is used and the promise created above must be associated with the specified available answer position.
 Messages sent to this promise MUST be delivered to the object when the promise settles (unless it settles to a non-[Target](./Model.md#target)).
 This promise should remain available until the [`op:gc-answer`](#opgc-answer) message is received.
-If the `answer-pos` is false, then promise pipelining is not used.

 ## [`op:abort`](#opabort)